 ACF posts have a maximum duration of three years, or four years for GPs.
 During this time, alongside clinical training, ACFs will be able to develop their academic skills and be supported in preparing an application for a research training fellowship (to undertake a higher research degree).
 Success in these applications is defined as the endpoint of an ACF.
 The uptake of a fellowship, either immediately, or at a later date is considered to be a successful ACF outcome.

 Do you want to be an Academic Clinical Fellow at Queen Mary?
-Check back here for any ACF positions open for applications.
+Please check back here for ACF positions open for applications.

 Academic Clinical Fellows

 Young Investigator Award, Royal College of Emergency Medicine

 Society for Primary Care Early Career Researcher Prize

 Fellowship to Health Select Committee, House of Commons 2017

 Membership of UCL-Lancet Commission on Migration and Health